kirahman2/fraud_detection/README.md

 ![alt text]()
 # This $190 Billion A Year Problem Is Costly.
-How Can Banks Predict Fraudulent Credit Card Transactions To Avoid This?
+How Can Banks Predict Fraudulent Credit Card Transactions?

 ## Introduction
 To predict fraudulent credit card transactions, I examined a variety of transaction attributes that clued me into which transactions are more likely to be fraudulent.